lexicaQ/ionos-mailer/docs/CRON_SETUP.md

 ## Problem

 Vercel Hobby plan only allows cron jobs to run **once per day**.
-To send campaign emails every minute while the app is closed, you need an external trigger.
+To send campaign emails frequently while the app is closed, you need an external trigger.

 ## Solution: GitHub Actions (Primary)

-The repository has a GitHub Actions workflow that runs **every 1 minute**.
-To make it work:
+The repository has a GitHub Actions workflow that runs **every ~22 minutes** (at 0, 22, 44 past each hour).
+This gives ~1960 runs/month, staying just under the 2000 free minute limit.

 ### 1. Enable GitHub Actions Schedules